ST10262464/Fibonacci-Sequence-ST10262464/README.md

 This repository contains two console applications:
 1. **Fibonacci Sequence Generator**: Generates the Fibonacci sequence up to 233 and stores each Fibonacci number as a message in Azure Queue Storage.
-2. **Message Processor**: Retrieves the Fibonacci numbers from Azure Queue Storage, writes them into a text file named `Moritlha-Madisha.txt`, and uploads the file to Azure File Storage.
+2. **Message Processor**: Retrieves the Fibonacci numbers from Azure Queue Storage, writes them into a text file named `Shivon-Prawlall.txt`, and uploads the file to Azure File Storage.

 ## Prerequisites